coryan/coryan.github.io/_posts/2017-01-04-on-benchmarking-part-1.md

 Because it is easier to setup and run the test with synthetic data we chose to do so.
-There are limitations on this approach: the synthetic data may lack fidelity, and fail to capture important characteristics of the problem in production.
+There are limitations to this approach: the synthetic data may lack fidelity, and may also fail to capture important characteristics of the problem in production.

-An interesting question for future analysis would be to capture how many times does real data creates the expensive operations described earlier, and compare those rates with the rates observed with the synthetic data.

 The reader may disagree with my assumptions about how this (and other) decisions impact the validity of the results.